Jektar/pysimpleGUI/README.md

 The main object in pysimpleGUI is the layout object.
 This starts as a black surface, you can add elements to.
 The surface object contains methods for displaying everything contained in it as well as a collision method for when the user has clicked a spot:

 Layout contains:
-Layout.draw() method, displays the layout, has to be called every frame Layout.collide(point) method (point is an iterable of length 2), checks collisions Layout.addBar(bar) method (bar is a slider or bar object), adds a bar or slider object to the layout Layout.addButton(button) method, add a button object to the layout
+Layout.draw() method, displays the layout, has to be called every frame \n Layout.collide(point) method (point is an iterable of length 2), checks collisions Layout.addBar(bar) method (bar is a slider or bar object), adds a bar or slider object to the layout Layout.addButton(button) method, add a button object to the layout